KaryFramling/ciu/README.md

 which is 63.6%, as well as the probability of non-survival.
 The bar lengths show she CI value and the bar color corresponds to the CU value.

-The `ciu`\` package provides numerous visualisation possibilities.
-The plot above is produced using \`\`ggplot\`\` but there are also methods/functions that use R’s standard (old) plot functionality.
-In practice, it seems like a more clearly “counterfactual” explanation is more easily understood, as produced by the following code:
+The `ciu` package provides numerous visualization possibilities.
+The plot above is produced using `ggplot` but there are also methods/functions that use R’s standard (old) plot functionality.
+In practice, it seems like a more clearly “counter-factual” explanation is more easily understood, as produced by the following code:

 ``` r